 A player or cheerleader is considered an official member of a league once an application has been signed by parents or guardians and the player or cheerleader has been to one (1) practice (August 1st).
 Once the player/cheerleader becomes an official member of a league he/she must stay with that league for the reminder of the season unless he/she is released by the president of the said League or the TCYFCC Executive Board.
 Any player/cheerleader who does not wish to obtain permission from his/her previous league must sit out for one (1) year to be eligible to change leagues.

 Article VIII

 Weight Limits and Ages

 1. Football players will follow the ages and weight limits below for team placement.
 Ages will be as follows as of July 31st:

-MIDGETS CRICKETS
+SOPHOMORES JUNIORS

-TERMITES
+SENIORS

 10 145 LBS.

 11 145 LBS.

 .